-EDLS 7931 Doctoral Research Topics in Educational Leadership
+EDLS 7931 - Doctoral Research Topics in Educational Leadership

-Identified by specific topic each time the course
+Identified by specific topic each time the course is offered.

-is offered.

-EDLS 7939 Doctoral Independent Study in Educational Leadership doctoral committee.
+EDLS 7939 - Doctoral Independent Study in Educational Leadership

-Prerequisites: Approval of instructor and student's
+Prerequisites: Approval of instructor and student's doctoral committee.

-EDLS 8030 Organizational Leadership
+EDLS 8030 - Organizational Leadership

 This course explores major philosophies and theories of leadership and their applications to successfully leading and managing educational organizations in community settings, especially ones with a diverse population.
 Topics include theories of organization and their implications for diagnosis and actions; managerial styles and their implications in addressing individual and group dynamics; values and ethics; cultural sensitivity; legal responsibilities; and effective decision-making strategies for successful outcomes.
+Field Experience required

+EDLS 8130 - Strategic Planning and Systems Alignment

+This course addresses components of systems theory, comprehensive strategic planning and modeling, and organizational alignment.
+Topics include developing systems analysis, strategic and unit-level planning, contingency planning, integration of planning horizontally and vertically and alignment of planning with resources and assessment.
 Field experience is required.

-EDLS 8130 Strategic Planning & Systems Alignment

-This course addresses components of systems theory, comprehensive strategic planning, and modeling and organizational alignment.
-Topics include developing systems analysis, strategic and unit-level planning, contingency planning, integration of planning horizontally and vertically, and alignment of planning with resources and assessment.
-Field experiences required.
+Field Experience required

-EDLS 8131 Policy, Knowledge Management & Forecasting
+EDLS 8131 - Policy, Knowledge Management & Forecasting

 This course investigates the use of data systems for organizational management and policy development.
-It uses techniques of knowledge management systems, data mining, and forecasting tools to effectively integrate diverse data sets such as demographics, facility needs, planning documents, assessment data, human resource data, and financial data.
-Topics include the development and use of demographic models, GIS models, database design, forecasting tools, and simulation tools.
-Field experiences required.
+It uses techniques of knowledge management systems, data mining and forecasting tools to effectively integrate diverse data sets such as demographics, facility needs, planning documents, assessment data, human resource data and financial data.
+Topics include the development and use of demographic models, GIS models, database design, forecasting tools and simulation tools.
+Field experience is required.
+Field Experience required